Kurdish region

 • A VOA TV report played a decisive role in preventing the destruction of approximately 150,000 fruit trees in the Garmian area of the Kurdistan Region of Iraq and the loss of livelihoods of local farmers.

-In the absence of VOA’s Kurdish Service, the information space has been dominated by state-controlled or politically-affiliated media outlets.
+With VOA’s Kurdish Service largely silenced, the information space has been dominated by state-controlled or politically-affiliated media outlets.
 Some are linked to regional governments and factions within the Kurdistan Region of Iraq, others are foreign state broadcasters such as Iran’s Sahar TV and Turkey’s TRT Kurdi.

 These outlets either promote government viewpoints or avoid sensitive political topics.
 As a result, large parts of the Kurdish-speaking population, particularly those in rural or conflict-affected areas, are now stuck in an environment where independent and verified information is scarce, and propaganda and misinformation fill the void.